 Plant your feet at shoulder-width apart and turn your toes out slightly.
 Press through your heels and straighten out your legs, then slowly bend them back to the start position.

 Adjust the leg extension machine, so your shins are behind the bottom pad and your knees are bent more than 90 degrees.
+ACE Fitness says that the quads have to have room to be able to lengthen sufficiently in order to reduce pressure on the knees.
 Sit with your back flat against the chair and kick your legs out until your knees are straight.
 Then, slowly lower them back down to the bottom again.

 Put two sliders on the floor or use towels if you're on a hardwood surface.
 Lie down on your back with your legs straight and your heels on the sliders.

 Pull your heels in toward your butt and bridge your hips up, keeping your upper back on the ground.
 Stop when your heels are right below your knees.
 Then, slide back out until your butt hits the ground and your legs are straight.

 Read more: How to Do Leg Workouts at Home